<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 There may be signs telling you if IDs are being checked, but as a general rule, having your ID ready is a good idea.
 Drive up, stop, roll down your window, and be courteous to the guard.

 On installations where a sticker is required to enter, those stickers may indicate if the car belongs to an officer or enlisted service member or dependent.
 If the vehicle has an “officer” sticker on the windshield, the person guarding the gate may salute when they wave the car through.
 Civilians are not expected to salute back.
-A nod of the head as a sign of acknowledgement is appropriate, but not required.
+A nod of the head as a sign of acknowledgment is appropriate, but not required.

 On rare occasions, depending on the security situation at your particular installation, they will do random searches of vehicles.
 Don’t take it personally: Any vehicle that enters a military installation is subject to these searches.
 Being polite often helps to speed the process along.